BSc Agriculture

 Show Less

-Those who are ambitious may choose to pursue postgraduate studies after earning their BSc in agriculture.
+Candidates who are ambitious may choose to pursue postgraduate studies after earning their BSc in Agriculture.
 They can choose to specialise in MSc programmes in forestry, plant pathology, agriculture, horticulture, or other related fields.
-After finishing a BSc in agriculture, those with a business-oriented approach to the industry may choose to pursue an MBA in agribusiness management.
-After completing a postgraduate degree in agriculture or a related field, those who want to work as agricultural scientists or in academia must choose between a PhD and an MPhil.
+After finishing a BSc in Agriculture, those with a business-oriented approach to the industry may choose to pursue an MBA in agribusiness management.
+After completing a postgraduate degree in agriculture or a related field, those who want to work as agricultural scientists or in academia must choose between a PhD.

 Let's look at a few master's degrees in agriculture and its various specialisations before reading about the major career options: